PapaAsibuo/PapaAsibuo.github.io/README.md

  This bar chart shows the data for Undergraduate enrollment in each of Lehigh University's Colleges as of the year 2019, with the college of Arts & Sciences being the most popular and the General College Div being the least.
 Data for this bar chart was obtained from Lehigh University's [Office of Institutional Research & Strategic Analytics](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2019.pdf)

+### Best basketball player in terms of points per game

+This bar chart shows Michael Jordan, Kobe Bryant, and Lebron James, with their average points per game in their basketball career at age 34.
+In light of the NBA Final this weekend, I watched and admired the way Lebron James played.
+I began to believe that he's the greatest player of all time.
+As such, I turned to search for the facts.
+According to the data I found, Lebron James actually comes out third in the race.

 ## Connect with me
 [Youtube](https://www.youtube.com/channel/UCoOl6lKOpyz07C10jgNMIsQ?view_as=subscriber)